 Finding a GP

-If you are experiencing financial hardship and are unable to afford PrEP, PAN offers an assistance coupon scheme to help cover the cost.
+If you are unable to afford PrEP for any reason, PAN offers an assistance coupon scheme to provide free PrEP.

 PrEP is a program